dkelly255/PP4-Fantasy-Football-Centre/README.md

 Note this bug subsequently also caused a knock-on impact which I did not catch until re-running my automated tests later in the development process - and required an update to my `Automated Testing` for this view, specifically the [`test_two_past_questions(self):`](https://github.com/dkelly255/pp4-django-blog/blob/main/TESTING.md#ii-testing-the-polls-view-indexview) test.

-Originally i had setup the test as follows:
+Originally I had setup the test as follows:

 ```
 def test_two_past_questions(self):